PRITHIVSAKTHIUR/wan2.2-i2v-fast/README.md

 Beyond core video generation, the pipeline incorporates an automated `Real-ESRGAN` post-processing pass to extract and $2\times$ upscale individual keyframes.
 The entire suite is wrapped in a bespoke, headless Gradio interface featuring a dark Ubuntu-inspired theme, interactive comparison sliders, and real-time execution logging.

 > [!NOTE]
-> Note: This app is a preview version 1.0, and more updates are coming soon.
+> This app is a preview version 1.0, and more updates are coming soon.

 ### **Key Features**